pinout-xyz/Pinout.xyz/src/it/translate/audioplus_speakerplus_micplus.md

 5. Onboard red button, 1 status led

-6. Extention screw terminal for external speakers (2 to 8 ohm)
+6. Extension screw terminal for external speakers (2 to 8 ohm)

-7. Extention screw terminal for external push button and external led.
+7. Extension screw terminal for external push button and external led.

 8. Soldered Long female header 2x20 (NO soldering required) Compatible with Raspberry Pi 3, 2, B+, A+, and Zero